Boavizta/roadmap/README.md

 Cloud-scanner returns environmental impacts of your AWS Instances usage.

+> Main  objective is to give  a **more realistic view of impacts** compared to what is natively returned in the dashboards of cloud providers, who often rely on carbon compensation mechanism or unclear methodology to display what we consider unrealistically low impacts.

-It combines real time usage data from your AWS account with Boavizta API to offer a global view of your impacts on a given region.
+Cloud scanner combines real time usage data from your AWS account with Boavizta API to offer a global view of your impacts.
+It will later be enriched to cover other cloud providers.

 ### Technical stack